fabien-mrccc/univ-s4-soft_eng_intro-movieland/README.md

 # MovieLand Application
 ## Useful Information
-Team letter : S <br>
+Team letter: S <br>
-Team group : 3 <br>
+Team group: 3 <br>
-Team members : Amina FANANI, Fabien MARCUCCINI, Batiste BORG, Numa EFREMON \
+Team members: Amina FANANI, Fabien MARCUCCINI, Batiste BORG, Numa EFREMON \
-Related Subject : "Software Engineering Introduction 2023-2024 at Aix-Marseille University"
+Related Subject: "Software Engineering Introduction 2023-2024"  at the University of Aix-Marseille.

-## Overview:
+## Overview
 The MovieLand application allows its user to browse various movies and fill its list of favorites with the films he desires.
 He can also discover popular films and get further details about any movie he is curious about.
 This application can be used through two different interfaces:\